-Trained by Thierry van Cleemput, Goffin was destined to succeed in tennis thanks to the advice of his father, coach at the tennis club in Barchon, on the outskirts of Liege.
-He held his first racket was at 6 years old.
-After going through the junior category, without too many successes, the turning point of his career came at Roland Garros in 2012.
-Goffin was that year "lucky loser" and still advanced to the fourth round, which did not happen in the Parisian tournament since 1995.
+Coached by Thierry van Cleemput, Goffin was destined to succeed in tennis thanks to the advice of his father, coach at the Barchon tennis club, outside Liège.
+He held his first racket when he was with 6 years old.
+After going through the junior circuit, without much success, the turning point of his career took place at Roland Garros, in 2012.
+Goffin was that year "lucky loser" and reached the fourth round, which did not happen in the Parisian tournament since 1995.
 Before being eliminated, Goffin won a set to Roger Federer himself.

 The Belgian has played three times at the Barcelona Open Banc Sabadell, in 2012, 2017 and 2018, the year of his best performance, advancing to the semifinals.

 In addition to his four ATP titles, Le Goffin, as his teammates call him on the circuit, has reached seven finals.
 Against the top-10 maintains a historical record of 14-44.